 “Hold the Cartridge Firm”

-In an effort to hold the cartridge firm, for 100 yearsthe BIGGEST, most successful companies, Rega, Thorens, Project, Technics, SME, Linn, Audio Technica and so on,have all insisted:“Bolt cartridge-to-arm very firmly”.
+In an effort to hold the cartridge firm, for 100 years the BIGGEST, most successful companies, Rega, Thorens, Project, Technics, SME, Linn, Audio Technica and so on, have all insisted: “Bolt cartridge-to-arm very firmly”.
 It seemed the logical thing to do and the advice was universal.
 Some even added a 3rd screw!
 (Like that’s going to make the slightest difference).
-They are supported by the magazines, the cognoscenti, the “experts”, so they must all be right.
-Certainly, after so long, there’s no way they can all be wrong.
+This advice has been supported by: The magazines, the cognoscenti, the “experts”.
+Thus, they must all be right.
+Certainly, after so long, there’s no way they can all be wrong…can they?

 Recall, however, that using “reason” people (i.e. everyone) felt the earth was flat?
 But with science, the Greeks proved it was not.

 Here’s the problem: Just as in the story of the emperor’s new clothes, in my innocence, my ears told me “something” was wrong.
-The difference was that I, and then Pink Triangle and Funk use master tapes as reference.
+The difference was that I, as Pink Triangle and Funk, use master tapes as my reference.
 The evidence is there for all to hear.

-At school I looked in awe, to all these companies, the greatest “whatevers”, the ones I’d put my faith in for progress, guidance, understanding, but most of all maximum musical enjoyment.
+At school I had access to master tapes – my math master owned Meridian records.
+I looked in awe, to all the big hifi companies, the greatest “whatevers”, the ones I’d put my faith in for progress, guidance, understanding, but most of all maximum musical enjoyment.
 Gradually I noted that despite ALL their money and resources, all they did was to sell the same thing, year in, year out: Same felt mat.
 Same AC motor.
-Same poor physics, (in truth, no physics I could see!)…Resulting in the same poor sound.
+Same poor physics, (in truth, no physics I could see!)…When I listened against the master tape, they all delivered the same poor sound.
 I was being sold.
 I was forced to grow up fast.

 I was 15, it was a bad year for me.
 Sadly, along with Santa, I stopped believing in them as well.
 I took NOTHING more for granted.